OrangeReaper/homeassistant/README.md

 A quick note on my experience with Lightwave RF (Gen 1).

 My Lightwave RF switches work as expected most of the time, but, occasionally fail to fire (switch on or off when commanded); this can be an issue when using Alexa or the Lightwave RF app and means that the command has to be re-issued sometimes.
 In order to get round this in Home Automation I usually invoke an on/off command more than once to make sure things get through.

+For the Plex USB Drive (where the intent is to be fully automatic) Lovelace includes some manual controls.
+The USB Drive can be manually switched on and off and there is a button to force the Plex Server to mount the drive.
+(I could use *udev* to do this -- but I dont)

 ## <a name="nasdrive">NAS Drive Integration</a>